IBM/dolomite-engine/README.md

 ![image][Model Architecture]

 # Getting Started
-Run `make install` to install the requirements for this repository.
-You might need to install `flash-attn`.
+About how to install the dolomite correctly!

 # Distributed finetuning
 This repository is meant for pretraining and finetuning large language models.